rva-mike/react--portfolio/README.md

   ## Installation

   Git clone this repository and install the node packages with the command 'npm i' in your CLI.
 Then run the command 'npm start.'
-Your default browser will then automatically load the applicaion.
+Your default browser will then automatically load the application.

   ## Usage

-  Used for showcasing development skills and as a source of contact.
+  Used for showcasing development skills and a source of contact.

   ## Link